worldpeaceenginelabs/METAVERSE-SEED/README.md

 ## Metaverse-Seed is fully decentralized and uses Trystero as "back-end"!
 How does it connect?

 To establish a direct peer-to-peer connection with WebRTC, a signalling channel is needed to exchange peer information (SDP).
 Typically this involves running your own matchmaking server but Trystero abstracts this away for you and offers multiple "serverless" strategies for connecting peers (currently BitTorrent, Nostr, MQTT, Firebase, and IPFS).
 Metaverse-Seed uses the BitTorrent strategy: peer-to-peer real-time data transfers with WebRTC, but without signal server but the public Bittorrent tracker network instead.
 A network consisting of 2 Billion users.
-One quarter of th world's population.
+One quarter of the world's population.

 # Short description